Restaurant in Emmerich, Germany

 How far ahead should I book Zu den drei Linden - Lindenblüte?

 Exact booking lead times aren't published, but for a Michelin Plate family restaurant in a smaller city like Emmerich, weekends and special occasions fill faster than you'd expect.
-Book at least two to three weeks out for Friday or Saturday dinner, and further in advance around public holidays.
+Book at least two to three weeks out for Friday or Saturday dinner, further in advance around public holidays.
 Midweek tables are likely easier to secure on shorter notice.

 Can I eat at the bar at Zu den drei Linden - Lindenblüte?